billhails/MuseScore-plugins/src/Tuning/README.md

 * Copy the pluging to your `MuseScore2/Plugins` directory
 * start MuseScore
-* enable the plugin via `plugins > plugin manager`.
+* enable the plugin via `Plugins > Plugin Manager...`.

 ## Usage

-The plugin is pretty basic, you select a passage, select a tuning and apply.
+Select a passage, then invoke the plugin via `Plugins > Playback > Tuning`, select a tuning and apply.
 It changes the tuning offset for every selected note appropriately.
 To reset, select everything and apply the "equal" tuning (equal temperament.)

 ## PS